 - Prize winners will be announced immediately following the competition.
-The winners will be presented in a winners’ recital and receive their awards at the Awards Banquet the evening of Saturday, January 6, 2018, and the first-place winners of each division will perform.
+The winners will receive their awards at the Awards Banquet the evening of Saturday, January 6, 2018, and the first-place winners of each division will perform.

 - By submitting their application to the competition, applicants grant NOA permission to use their submitted headshots and video/audio recordings or photographs of the competition or winners' recital for promotional purposes on the NOA website or other forms of publicity.

 - The deadline for submission of the online application, including payment of the entry fee, is October 15, 2017.